-the MCV and ECV charts also demonstrates that the MCV runlength distribution is always more underdispersed than the one corresponding to the ECV chart.
+The standard deviation of the run length (denoted as SDRL) is usually used as another measure to evaluate the performance of control charts.
+The smaller the values of SDRL, the better the performance of a control chart.
+Computation of SDRLs for both the MCV and ECV charts also demonstrates that the MCV run-length distribution is always more underdispersed than the one corresponding to the ECV chart.
 For instance, concerning the two examples described above, the SDRL corresponding to the increasing case is 35.9 for the MCV chart, while it is 41.2 for the ECV chart, and the SDRL corresponding to the decreasing case is 15.2 for the MCV chart while it is 19.2 for the ECV chart.

-In addition, it is observed from Tables 3 and 4 that the run length profiles for the two charts are highly influenced by the sample size but not strongly influenced by the size of the in-control $\gamma_0$ , an observation also made by Kang et al. (2007).
+In addition, it is observed from Tables 3-4 that the run length profiles for the two charts are highly influenced by the sample size but not strongly influenced by the size of the in-control γ_0 , an observation also made by Kang et al. (2007).
 Under the fixed sample size rational subgrouping model, practitioners of these charts should choose the largest sample size that resources allow.

-As noted by Castagliola et al. (2011), specifying this shift a priori is often too restrictive because the quality practitioner may not have historical knowledge of the process, or because shifts are not deterministic but follow some unknown distribution.
-If the practitioner pre-specifies a shift $\tau^$ , and uses the corresponding optimal parameters but experiences a different shift in the CV, then the run length performance of the chart may be seriously undermined.
-Castagliola et al. (2011) suggested an alternate optimization procedure in order to cope with the random shift-size problem in the design of control charts monitoring the sample CV.
-Similar approaches have been proposed by Reynolds and Stoumbos (2004), Wu, Yang, Jiang, and Khoo (2008), and Celano (2009).
+As noted by Castagliola et al.(2011), specifying this shift a priori is often too restrictive because the quality practitioner may not have historical knowledge of the process, or because shifts are not deterministic but follow some unknown distribution.
+If the practitioner pre-specifies a shift τ^ , and uses the corresponding optimal parameters but experiences a different shift in the CV, then the run length performance of the chart may be seriously undermined.
+Castagliola et al.(2011) suggested an alternate optimization procedure in order to cope with the random shift-size problem in the design of control charts monitoring the sample CV.
+Similar approaches have been proposed by Reynolds and Stoumbos (2004), Wu et al. (2008), and Celano (2009).

-From Tables 5 and 6 of Castagliola et al. (2011), we can see that the optimal value of $\lambda$ is 0.05 when the sample size $n \le 10$ and the charts with $\lambda = 0.1$ perform better for larger sample size.
-To this end, for simplicity, in this paper, we will not consider the optimization procedure mentioned above, instead, we make a comparison between the MCV and ECV charts with $\lambda=0.05,0.1$ and $\gamma_0=0.1,0.2$ .
+From Tables 5-6 of Castagliola et al.(2011), we can see that the optimal value of λ is 0.05 when the sample size $n \leq 10$ and the charts with $\lambda = 0.1$ perform better for larger sample size.
+To this end, for simplicity, in this paper, we will not consider the optimization procedure mentioned above, instead, we make a comparison between the MCV and ECV charts with $\lambda = 0.05, 0.1$ and $\gamma_0 = 0.1, 0.2$.
 The results are summarized in Table 5.
 From this table it is observed that the MCV chart always yielded smaller ARL values than the ECV chart, especially for detecting small to moderate shifts in CV.

-3.2.
-Comparison with the synthetic chart
+3.2 Comparison with the synthetic chart

 Very recently, Calzada and Scariano (2013) suggested a synthetic control chart (SynCV in short) for monitoring the CV.
-Since the original synthetic chart to be compared in this section are designed to monitor increases in $\gamma$ , we will only compare the upward modified CV chart with the synthetic chart in this paper.
-We compared the behavior of the proposed chart for two sizes of rational groups, n=5 and n=10.
+Since the original synthetic chart to be compared in this section are designed to monitor increases in γ , we will only compare the upward modified CV chart with the synthetic chart in this paper.
+We compared the behavior of the proposed chart for two sizes of rational groups, n = 5 and n = 10.
 These choices are widely recommended and used in rational group cases.
-All charts have an IC-ARL of 370.4 and the synthetic and our new CV charts have been optimized to minimize OC-ARLs at shift $\tau^=1.25, 1.50$ and 2.00, respectively.
-The results are tabulated in Tables 6 and 7.
+All charts have an IC-ARL of 370.4 and the synthetic and our new CV charts have been optimized to minimize OC-ARLs at shift $\tau^ = 1.25, 1.50$ and 2.00, respectively.
+The results are tabulated in Tables 6-7.
 From these two tables we observed the following results: